-I am a mum of two young children and have lived in Pontprennau with my husband and two dogs for over 10 years.
-I have a PhD in Pharmaceutical Microbiology and work in the brewing industry as part of a team ensuring our products are manufactured to the highest standards, through compliance with Quality Management Systems, Good Manufacturing Practices and Food Safety Standards.
+I have lived in Pontprennau since 2005 with my husband and two children, who attend Pontprennau Primary School; my son has been there since the school opened in 2015.
+I have a PhD in Pharmaceutical Microbiology and work in the Brewing Industry as part of a team ensuring our products are manufactured to the highest standards, through compliance with Quality Management Systems, Good Manufacturing Practices and Food Safety Standards.

-Being a parent governor is a privilege and a fantastic opportunity; I am very happy to be supporting a great team of teachers and support staff that are providing a wonderful learning environment for our children.
-My hope for each child is that they become happy and confident young people through their experiences at Pontprennau Primary School.
+Being a Parent Governor is both a privilege and a fantastic opportunity to shape the future for our children.
+I am extremely happy to be supporting a great team of teaching and support staff who are providing a wonderful learning environment.
+My hope for each child is that they become happy, confident and successful young people through their experiences at Pontprennau Primary School.

 Pat Hoffer (Community governor)